rderooy/dosbox-x-wiki/Home.md

 * **-startmapper**
 Starts DOSBox-X and enters to the keyboard mapper editor directly.
 * **-showcycles**
-Show cycles count (FPS) on the DOSBox-X title bar.
+Shows cycles count (FPS) on the DOSBox-X title bar.
 * **-showrt**
-Show emulation speed relative to realtime on the DOSBox-X title bar.
+Shows emulation speed relative to realtime on the DOSBox-X title bar.
 * **-fullscreen**
-Start DOSBox-X in full-screen mode.
+Starts DOSBox-X in full-screen mode.
 * **-savedir [path]**
 Uses the specified path as DOSBox-X's save path.
 * **-disable-numlock-check**